Molatii/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11. 10-no_more_js : script that deletes all the regular files
 12. 11-directories :  a script that counts the number of directories and sub-directories in the current directory
 13. 12-newest_files : a script that displays the 10 newest files
 14. 13-unique : a script that takes a list of words as input and prints only words that appear exactly once
+15. 14-findthatword : isplay lines containing the pattern “root” from the file /etc/passwd